 Duty of care

-It is established law that horse riders owe a duty of care to other road users.
+Horse riders owe a duty of care to other road users.
 This duty extends to other riders, pedestrians, cyclists and vehicle drivers.
-With this in mind it is often recommended that riders take the British Horse Society’s road proficiency test before riding on the road.

 Breach of the duty of care

 When deciding whether a person breached the duty of care, the court will consider whether the horse rider knew there was a risk of the accident occurring and whether a reasonable horse rider in the same situation would have realised there was a risk of the accident occurring.

 The court will consider whether the horse rider was breaking the law when the accident took place.
 For example, it is a criminal offence to wilfully ride on a footpath or causeway by the side of the road made or set apart for the use of foot passengers.
 Failure to comply with the law will ordinarily be enough to establish breach of the duty of care.

 The court will also take into account the provisions of the Highway Code, including: